 Kent is a unique and beautiful county with an extensive road network.
-Our campaign aims to remind drivers to stay safe whilst appreciating the scenic drives Kent has to offer.
+Our campaign aims to remind drivers to drive at an appropriate speed for the changing conditions.

-Whether you regularly travel on out of towns roads or you only use them occasionally, we want to remind you that although the national speed limit remains the legal limit on many of these roads, this isn’t a target speed.
+Whether you regularly travel as a motorist or you only drive occasionally, we want to remind you that although the speed limit displayed remains the legal limit on many of these roads, this isn’t a target speed.

 Take your time, read the road and expect the unexpected.
-Out of town roads can present an array of hazards, many of us aren’t used to seeing on urban roads and motorways; a pedestrian on a narrow lane, a farm vehicle moving slowly or a car overtaking on a blind bend.
+All roads can present an array of hazards, that we may or may not be used to seeing; a pedestrian on a narrow lane, a farm vehicle moving slowly, a car overtaking on a blind bend, horse rider or cyclist.

 Many of us forget that we share our roads with a variety of other road users.
 Users such as motorcyclists, horse riders, cyclists, agricultural vehicles, heavy goods vehicles and walkers are common.

-The campaign aims to increase awareness and knowledge amongst motorists, that most fatal crashes happen on out of town roads.
-By encouraging you, the driver, to interpret the national speed limit sign as a maximum speed, remain conscious of the numerous hazards and to adapt speed according the road conditions, we hope to be able to reduce these rural deaths and injuries significantly.
+The campaign aims to increase awareness and knowledge among motorists, that increasing your space and time when driving means reducing your speed and ultimately reducing crashes.
+By encouraging you, the driver, to interpret the speed limit sign as a maximum speed, remain conscious of the numerous hazards and to adapt speed according the road conditions, we hope to be able to reduce these deaths and injuries significantly.

-Don’t take speed to the limit.
+REDUCE SPEED.
+REDUCE RISK OF A CRASH.
 By making the right choice you reduce the risk to yourself, your passengers and other road users.
-When it comes to out of town roads, the danger often lies in what you can’t see.
+When you are driving, the danger often lies in what you can’t see.